Mykhaylo Zagirnyak: Biography

-Professional and Public activity
+Professional and public activity

 Zagirnyak has been a Member of the Presidium of the National Academy of Educational Sciences of Ukraine since 2017.
 Zagirnyak is also a Member of the Presidium of Union of Rectors of Higher Educational Institutions of Ukraine (2019—2021).
 He was the Head of the research projects within the framework of scientific and technical cooperation between Ukraine and Slovenia (2003–2004, 2007–2008).
-He was Editor-in-chief of four and a member of the editorial boards of four national and four foreign editions.
+He was Editor-in-chief of two and a member of the editorial boards of four national and two foreign editions.
 Head of the Specialized Academic Council for awarding of the Ph.D. and D.Sc. degrees at Kremenchuk Mykhailo Ostohradskyi National University.
-He is a Member of the Scientific Council of the Ministry of Education and Science of Ukraine (since 2015), the North-East Scientific Center of NAS and MES of Ukraine (since 2015), the Joint Competition Commission for the Award of the Verkhovna Rada Prize Of Ukraine to young scientists and nominal scholarships of the Verkhovna Rada of Ukraine for young scientists – doctors of science (since 2019).
+He is a Member of the Scientific Council of the Ministry of Education and Science of Ukraine (2015—2023), the North-East Scientific Center of NAS and MES of Ukraine (since 2015), the Joint Competition Commission for the Award of the Verkhovna Rada Prize Of Ukraine to young scientists and nominal scholarships of the Verkhovna Rada of Ukraine for young scientists – doctors of science (since 2019).
 Supervisor of the seminar on "Electromagnetic and electromechanical processes in electric machines and apparatuses" of the Ukrainian National Academy of Sciences Academic Council specialized in problem "Scientific fundamentals of electrical power engineering" (since 2003).
 He has also been a member of the Higher School Academic Council of European and Regional Studios (Czech Budiyovice, Czech Republic), and an, Advisor to the Chairman of the Accounting Chamber of Ukraine (2002 – 2011).
-He delivered lectures in the University of Maribor (Slovenia) in 2012, 2015 and 2018.
+He delivered lectures in the University of Maribor (Slovenia) in 2012, 2015 and 2018; the University of Ljubljana (Slovenia) in 2019.

 Member of four public international and Ukrainian academies and three international professional societies.
-Chapter and member of a number of steering, program and technical committees of international and Ukrainian conferences and symposiums (Poland, Belgium, Italy, Slovenia).
+Chairman and member of a number of steering, program and technical committees of international and Ukrainian conferences and symposiums (Poland, Belgium, Italy, Slovenia).
+IEEE Life Senior member.